sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 = Are there advertisements? =
 Nope.
 This plugin only shows which extensions are available on the activation page.
 It will show both free and premium ones.
-The extension activation page will lead you to the site where you can purchase a license, but only if you choose to do so.
+Some buttons, like on the extension activation page, can lead you to the site where you can purchase a license, but only if you choose to do so.

+= Does this plugin track my usage? =
+Absolutely not!
+This plugin does not include any user tracking software.
+We completely rely on your feedback.

 = What's the release cycle of extensions? =
 Every y.X update (1.1, 1.2, 1.3, etc.) will include a new extension.
 Every y.y.X update (1.0.1, 1.0.2, etc.) fixes bugs and/or adds new functionality to existing extensions.